SaskiaVdZ/SaskiaVdZ/README.md

 •  I like to make complex things understandable by turning them into mini bite-size bits and steps.

-•  I'm Dedicated, structured, analytical, curious and not afraid to ask questions.
+•  I'm dedicated, structured, analytical, curious and not afraid to ask questions.

 •  I can't leave things alone until they are solved:/